MichelMoriniaux/BigPowerBox/Hardware/PCB/README.md

     - uninterrupted 1 Oz GND flood
     - bottom layer via signals + GND flood
 - Input stage
-  - XT60 connector for 30A capability, polarity protection and snuf connection
+  - XT60 connector for 30A capability, polarity protection and snug connection
   - 33V TVS diode
   - 20V 60A Mosfet to protect against reverse voltage input ( backwards connection to a battery )
   - 30A Ammeter feeding a dedicated ADC port on the microcontroller ( In Amps )